jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 # How to solve the AttributeError in python

-We will step through solving an `AttributeError` in python using Test Driven Development
+Our exploration of python using Test Driven Development continues in this chapter with the `AttributeError`

-## Prerequisites
+### Prerequisites

 - [Setup a Test Driven Development Environment](./TDD_SETUP.md)